AP FACT CHECK: Trump fabricates election corruption

 TRUMP: “In Pennsylvania partisan Democrats have allowed ballots in the state to be received three days after the election and we think much more than that and they are counting those without any postmarks or any identification whatsoever.”

 THE FACTS: “Partisan Democrats” didn’t ordain this.
-It was the state Supreme Court that ruled ballots filled out before the end of Election Day could be received up to three days later and still be counted.
+It was the state Supreme Court that ruled ballots mailed before the end of Election Day could be received up to three days later and still be counted.
 The U.S. Supreme Court examined the case and did not stand in the way of the three-day timeframe.
 It may review the matter again later.

 A number of other states have also made accommodations for the crush of mailed ballots.